miqdigital/aws-utils/s3_select_executor/README.md

 # Execution

-Once the pre-requisits are installed, then starts the excution.
+Once the pre-requisites are installed, then starts the execution.

 ## Here are the different examples to run the file: